 I am talking about adding that elusive melody to your prose.
 It’s that layer that sits on top of your writer’s voice and filters it one way or another.
-This has to do with sentence forming, word usage, and word combinations.
+That has to do with sentence forming, word usage, and word combinations.
 It’s at the most granular level – sentence level, or even less than that.
-It is here where you evaluate your use of adjectives, adverbs, nouns, and verbs.
-It is here where you must make sure that your sentences flow nicely, and paragraphs are chained naturally.
+Here, you evaluate your use of adjectives, adverbs, nouns, and verbs.
+You must make sure that your sentences flow nicely and paragraphs are chained naturally.

-You will most likely find a lot of issues here by reading your work out loud or, even better, by having somebody else read it for you.
-You will catch stumbles, and you will also catch great paragraphs.
+You will most likely find many issues here by reading your work out loud or, even better, by having somebody else read it for you.
+You will catch stumbles, and you will also notice great paragraphs.
 Learn how to avoid the first and duplicate the latter.

-Some of the important aspects of style have to do with clichés, adverbs, and adjectives.
-You usually use a lot of them in your first drafts because they help you write.
+Some of the essential aspects of the style include clichés, adverbs, and adjectives.
+You usually use many of them in your first drafts because they help you write.
 But during the editing phase, it’s time to let them go.
-They served the purpose of helping you drive the plot, now do the right thing and get rid of them.
+They served the purpose of assisting you in driving the plot, now do the right thing and get rid of them.

 Clichés are a biggie.
 We use them every day in our speech, so it is not unusual that they crawl into our prose as well.
 Let’s put it this way: If you can’t find a better, more evocative way of saying something, remove the cliché anyway.
 The reader will appreciate the lack of something more so than a cliché, which indicates a lazy writer and, perhaps, an amateur.
 Cut those out without mercy.
 If you want to check more on clichés, check this list of 681 Clichés to Avoid in Your Creative Writing. (http://www.be-a-better-writer.com/cliches.html)